Certification FAQs

 - Accreditation: The process of evaluating the academic qualifications or standards of an institution or program of study in accordance with pre-established criteria.

-The GeoTech Center also keeps an excellent map listing of geospatial programs available around the country:
+The GeoTech Center also keeps an excellent map listing of geospatial programs available around the country: GeoTech Center Geospatial Education Program Finder.

-Q: Why was a certification program created?
+Q: Why was a GIS certification program created?

 A: Professional certification was a topic of discussion within the GIS community for many years.
 In 1999, the URISA organization formed a committee to explore GIS certification within the profession and society.
-This work lead to the creation of the GIS Certification Institute (GISCI), an independent institute supported by representatives from national and international GIS professional organizations.
+This work led to the creation of the GIS Certification Institute (GISCI), an independent institute supported by representatives from national and international GIS professional organizations.
 The GISCI recognizes the following important reasons why GIS certification is needed:

 - To establish GIS as a profession and meet the criteria of a ‘profession’ as established by DL Pugh, and others.

-- To provide a means for attaining recognition by allied professions and colleagues that the GIS professional has demonstrated professional competence and integrity in the field
+- To provide a means for attaining recognition by allied professions and colleagues that the GIS professional has demonstrated professional competence and integrity in the field.

-- To encourage long-term professional development that will help existing professionals maintain currency in GIS technology and methods
+- To encourage long-term professional development that will help existing professionals maintain currency in GIS technology and methods.

-- To ensure ethical behavior by members of the profession and provide a basis for judging the validity of allegations or complaints against GIS practitioners
+- To ensure ethical behavior by members of the profession and provide a basis for judging the validity of allegations or complaints against GIS practitioners.

-- To assist prospective employers assess and hire GIS professionals
+- To assist prospective employers, assess and hire GIS professionals.

-- To ensure that those who produce geographic information have a core competency of knowledge
+- To ensure that those who produce geographic information have a core competency of knowledge.

-- To assist aspiring GIS professionals choose their educational opportunities wisely
+- To assist aspiring GIS professionals, choose their educational opportunities wisely.

 - To strengthen the GIS industry.